santiagosayshey/DigiBrain/Dictionarry 2.0.md

 re: Congrats <person I probably barely know!>
 ```

 But this skips over the real story.
-I want to share my full experience with you all - not for engagement, but to encourage others who might feel intimidated by the endless stream of polished success stories.
+I want to share my full experience- not for engagement, but to encourage others who might feel intimidated by the endless stream of polished success stories.

 I started with a simple website.
 Then I built a better website.
 Then I built a full stack development platform.
 At no point did I *ever* feel like I knew what I was doing.
 I constantly felt like an impostor; that what I was building was impossible, nobody would appreciate and would ultimately be forgotten.
 People would see through my unoptimized, non factory pattern singleton functional code and not recognize me as a developer, but as a fraud.
 Somebody who is somehow deceiving us for monetary gain and clout.
 One night, I was so stressed about the merge conflict module that I literally dreamed about getting into a fight with someone who was furious about how badly it worked.